Deichtorhallen

 • The name "Deichtor" comes from the old city gate that used to stand here.

-• Regularly, festivals, talks, film screenings, and performances take place here.
+• Regularly, festivals, talks, film screenings, and performances also take place here.

 • The Deichtorhallen cooperate with international museums – including the MoMA in New York.